 Whilst Afridum acknowledges that access to the ocean is an obstacle, he is sure that the fast flowing rivers in the mountainous regions of his country undoubtedly offer a myriad of river waves, waiting to be discovered.
 It is on these waves that he hopes to begin to train up the youth, with a view to hopefully forming a team to take to the 2020 Olympics.
 Additionally the WRAA details on their website how they hope to one day set up a wave park in the country, to make surfing accessible to all.

-With the Mediterranean to the south and the Black Sea to the North, Turkey has no shortage of coastal access, and apparently, no shortage of set ups either.
-Whilst the swell that hits them is often short and accompanied by strong local winds, it’s not as inconsistent as many think, with claims of up to 20 surfable days a month on the south coast during winter.
+With the Mediterranean to the south and the Black Sea to the North, Turkey has no shortage of coastal access, and apparently, no shortage of setups either.
+While the swell that hits them is often short period and accompanied by strong local winds, it’s not as inconsistent as many think, with claims of up to 20 surfable days a month on the south coast during winter.

-The culture of surfing in Turkey dates back to Ottoman Empire
+The culture of surfing in Turkey dates back to the Ottoman Empire

-The culture of surfing in Turkey dates back to Ottoman Empire time where local fisherman would body surf in the Black Sea, a sport which they named ‘Viya’, which is still performed widely today.
-Turkey first got its NGB recognised by the ISA’s back in 2013, and the sport has been growing steadily in the country since then.
-This year they sent a five strong team, including young hopeful Aleyna Hadimoglu, who was their first ever surfer to compete in the WSL, finishing 32nd in the women’s junior ranks in Europe last year.
+The culture of surfing in Turkey dates back to the Ottoman Empire when local fisherman would body surf in the Black Sea, a sport which they named ‘Viya’, and is still performed widely today.
+Turkey first got its NGB recognised by the ISA back in 2013, and the sport has been growing steadily in the country since then.
+This year they sent a five strong team, including young hopeful Aleyna Hadimoglu, who was their first-ever surfer to compete in a WSL comp, finishing 32nd in the women’s junior ranks in Europe last year.

 As the first step towards this ambitious goal, they roped in Aussie Peter Townend to train up a team and, for the first time ever, take them to the ISA World Games.